ChongYou/subspace-clustering/README.md

 # Subspace-Clustering
-Toolbox for large scale sparse subspace clustering
+Toolbox for large scale subspace clustering

 This project provides python implementation of the **elastic net subspace clustering (EnSC)** and the **sparse subspace clustering by orthogonal matching pursuit (SSC-OMP)** algorithms described in the following two papers: